b3yond/solidarityGame/CONCEPT.md

 * 0200 begin of curfew
 * 0600 end of curfew

-Every charakter should sleep around 4 hours a day, else they suffer.
+Every charakter should sleep around 4-10 hours a day, else they suffer.
+The longer you sleep, the faster you can move by day.
 Players can read/chat in that time.
 There should be alarms to wake them up again.

-Modules of starting character days, randomly chosen:
-* riding public transport
-* working
-* going to the store
-* surfing fakebook
-* sleeping

-If you aren't actively playing, your character just does his routine and sustains himself.
+If you aren't actively playing, your character just does their routine and sustains themself.
+They work just enough to pay their rent, not a bit more.

 # How you play